ardinsys/financial-charts/docs/reference/chart.md

 | `formatter`   | Custom implementation of the `Formatter` interface.
 Defaults to `DefaultFormatter`.              |
 | `localeValues`| Localized indicator labels keyed by locale.
 Merged with built-in English strings.                |

+#### Localization options

+- `locale` keeps the formatter and indicator UI in sync. `updateLocale(nextLocale, values?)` recomputes labels and rerenders the chart.
+- `localeValues` is merged with the internal `default` block (`Show/Hide/Settings/Remove` + OHLCV names).
+Supply only the locales you need; missing entries fall back to `default`.
+- `formatter` can extend `DefaultFormatter` to reuse axis formatting while customizing tooltip dates/prices.

 ## Data contracts

 ```ts